 How to execute your own SEO Audit

 Of course, you can always complete the SEO audit yourself.
-There are several free scan tools available such as Screaming Frog or running your website through SEMRush’s free audit report, but where do you start?
+There are several free scan tools available such as Screaming Frog, Ahref, or running your website through SEMRush’s free audit report, but where do you start?
 What even makes a good meta description?
 Google’s Webmaster Tools also provides several reports along with analyzing Google Search Console and Google Analytics.
 But, making value qualitative conclusions and solutions from this extensive amount of quantitative data can be overwhelming.

 That’s where an agency like Buhv comes in.

 We love this stuff.
 We obsess over it.

 If you were to contact most digital marketing agencies, they would likely mention that they will provide you with a complimentary SEO audit.
 This will likely be done in about 20 minutes by running your domain address through a few agency-level softwares.

 The results would probably include a two-page report card with an ambiguous score – 34/100 – and a site speed score from Google’s developer tools.
 They may then discuss that you need more keywords on your website, explain that you need more blogs, then most likely finish with a long-winded address of how you need more backlinks…sound familiar?

 There is a huge variety of SEO tactics and understanding where to start and what is most important is the key to a high-quality SEO campaign.
 Therefore, whether you are internally improving your SEO with your internal marketing team, or looking for an agency to execute, beware of audits, or strategies that are not detailed oriented enough.
 There’s a wide spectrum in terms of quality when it comes to SEO audits.
 As a foundation, you need to have a site architecture audit, a full technical crawl, keyword analysis, competitive analysis, core page analysis and much more.

 What is a Comprehensive SEO Audit